I help solve business problems with digital things like websites and mobile.

 My name is Paul Shepherd and I take local businesses from nothing and turn them into global successes by bringing them into the digital age.
-I’ve been in the franchise digital marketing space for the past 5 years, which is an extension of my 15+ years in business growth and digital marketing.
+I’ve been in the franchise digital marketing space since 2011, which is an extension of my 20+ years in business growth and digital marketing.

-You may not have heard about me, but in the last decade, I was able to:
+You may not have heard about me, but in the last decade, I've been able to:

 - Save companies like ING Direct over $50 million by improving simple processes overlooked by big consulting firms

-- Help transform a commoditised business model through innovative strategy to position companies like Netregistry to be acquired for over $50 million
+- Help transform a commoditised business model through innovative strategy to position companies like Netregistry to be acquired for $50.4 million

 - Change sales processes and marketing strategy from the inside out for companies like Zane to increase revenue by 57% in a 12 month period.